daryabratova/Falling-Stars/README.md

 ## General Info

-This is my project game, where you can count star values, while stars are falling down and the game is on.
-The project was made with [Next.js](https://nextjs.org/) framework and [anime.js](https://animejs.com/) library.
+This is my game project, where you can count star values, while stars are falling down and the game is on.
+The project was made with TypeScript, [Next.js](https://nextjs.org/) framework and [anime.js](https://animejs.com/) library.

 ## Features